-The prior Comprehensive Statewide Needs Assessment identified a continued need to focus on improving relationships with Community Rehabilitation Programs (CRPs) and improve the IVRS Menu of Employment Services.
+The prior CSNA identified a continued need to focus on improving relationships with CRPs and improve the IVRS Menu of Employment Services.
 IVRS has been a leader in the Employment First initiative and as a result, more individuals who may have entered facility-based employment have obtained employment.
 Throughout the state, many of Iowa's CRPs have shown a commitment to competitive integrated employment (CIE) and helping facilitate an individual's movement towards this goal.
 CIE is a priority for most of SRC members and has been the driving force behind Iowa's Employment First efforts as well.
-As a result, there were changes made to the

-IVRS Menu of Employment Services in partnership with the Iowa Department of Human Services and supported by external service providers.
+As a result, there were changes made to the IVRS Menu of Employment Services in partnership with DHS and supported by external service providers.
 The work in Iowa is done collaboratively and both a representative from DHS and the Executive Director of the Iowa Association of Community Providers remain key members of the Iowa Employment First Leadership Team.

 IVRS will continue to participate in Employment First efforts - with its clear focus on helping individuals with the most significant disabilities access CIE.
-IVRS has been supported by subject matter experts in evidence-based programs such as the Individual Placement and Supports (IPS) program through Westat and the promising practices of Customized Discovery through Griffin Hammis Associates.
+IVRS has been supported by subject matter experts in evidence-based programs such as the IPS program through Westat and the promising practices of Customized Discovery through Griffin Hammis Associates.

-The Iowa Developmental Disabilities Council, Disability Rights of Iowa, the Iowa Association of Community Providers, Iowa's Department of Human Rights, Iowa Client Assistance Program and the IVRS State Rehabilitation Council are key partners focused on equitable access and participation.
-As previously discussed, The Iowa Coalition for Integration and Employment and the Disability Employment Initiative have been collaborative partners in helping IVRS promote Employment First.
+The Iowa Developmental Disabilities Council, Disability Rights of Iowa, the Iowa Association of Community Providers, Iowa's Department of Human Rights, Iowa Client Assistance Program and the IVRS SRC are key partners focused on equitable access and participation.
+As previously discussed, ICIE and Employment and the Disability Employment Initiative have been collaborative partners in helping IVRS promote Employment First.

-Through Iowa's Employment First State Leadership Mentoring Project, IVRS has begun to implement and enhance Individual Placement and Supports (IPS) initiatives in Iowa.
+Through Iowa's Employment First State Leadership Mentoring Project, IVRS has begun to implement and enhance IPS initiatives in Iowa.
 Iowa has an established Employment First team, with IVRS serving as a lead role.
 In 2019, the IPS projects were facilitated through the work of state team members representing DHS, IVRS, and the University of Iowa.
 In 2021, Iowa received the ASPIRE grant from SAMSHA which provided two Subject Matter Experts to provide direction and support to expand IPS across Iowa.
 In FFY2022, IVRS, DHS and four Mental Health Regions commenced expansion of the program from three regions to six total regions, with plans to add one to two additional regions on an annual basis until all of Iowa eventually has access to IPS.
 The original Iowa IPS sites have demonstrated significantly increased collaboration and communication among the team during the delivery of IPS services resulting in improved outcomes for individuals with significant mental illness.